-"Stocktaking" is a systematic inquiry into the scope of CGIAR research activity over the preceding 20+ years, with the goal of finding a longlist of CGIAR-related innovations that have been disseminated in the country and claims that the CG system has influenced policy in the country.
-There is a particular focus on identifying those innovations that are expected to have reached a sufficiently large scale of beneficiaries to be worthy of further investigation through field data collection.
+"Stocktaking" is a systematic inquiry into the scope of CGIAR research activity over the preceding 20+ years, with the goal of finding a longlist of CGIAR-related innovations that have been disseminated in the country and claims that the CGIAR system has influenced policy in the country.
+There is a particular focus on identifying those innovations that are expected to have reached a sufficiently large scale of potential beneficiaries to be worthy of further investigation through field data collection.
 Such an approach requires in-person engagement in-country and can be carried out largely by early-career researchers with the appropriate support and guidance of senior, experienced researchers for advice on methodology, but also for the convening power and connections to open doors at a high level (in government, within the community of research funders, CGIAR leadership, etc).
-For Ethiopia, Uganda, Vietnam and Bangladesh much of this work will already have been done - however the research teams will need to update it to reflect recent developments.

-"Survey integration" refers to the incorporation of a range of data collection protocols into national -representative longitudinal surveys with the objective of rigorously measuring adoption of CGIAR-related innovations1.
+"Survey integration" refers to the incorporation of a range of data collection protocols into national representative longitudinal surveys with the objective of rigorously measuring adoption of CGIAR-related innovations1.
 A variety of measurement approaches have been used.
 Sampling plant material allows for DNA fingerprinting of the varieties of the main crops of interest and is central to this effort, as are the incorporation of appropriate measurement tools for livestock-related innovations, natural resource management and policy/institutional innovations.
 By incorporating all major CGIAR-related innovations into a nationally representative survey - either an existing suitable survey (first best) or, if not feasible, an independent survey - we can obtain a unique system-level picture of the reach of CGIAR.